cedadev/datapoint/docs/source/cloud_formats.rst

 1. Kerchunk Reference format
 ----------------------------
-Kerchunk was developed by Martin Durant at Anaconda as a python library for cloud-friendly access to archival data by reference, an alternative to converting archival data into newer cloud-optimised formats.
+Kerchunk was developed by Martin Durant at Anaconda as a Python library for cloud-friendly access to archival data by reference, an alternative to converting archival data into newer cloud-optimised formats.
 There are specific similarities in syntax between Kerchunk and Zarr as there is a significant overlap between the teams working on both.
 The key difference with Kerchunk is that the data is not converted